Keep Up With McLean!

 Founded with the generous support of the Klarman Family Foundation, the program provides state-of-the-art treatment for young women ages 16 to 26.
 Our residential and partial hospital program specializes in the treatment of anorexia, bulimia, and binge eating disorder.
 Recognizing that each young woman has a distinct set of issues that contribute to her eating disorder, we also understand that many also struggle with co-occurring mental health problems such as substance use, depression, mood and anxiety disorders, as well as trauma and post-traumatic stress disorder.

 In addition, many of our programs are coeducational.
-Learn more about all of our child and adolescent treatment options.
+Learn more about all of our treatment options for young people.

 Though men and women alike struggle with every type of mental health disorder, there are a few conditions that occur more often in women and girls.
 Learn more about these conditions, including definitions and helpful resources.